kwurst/grading-scripts/README.md

-Scripts for grading student programs.
+Scripts for preparing student programs for grading.

+Will consist of:
-The student programs are pulled from remote git repositories.
+1. Script for cloning student remote git repositories.
-These scripts produce PDFs for grading, and return them to student repos after grading.
-Graded files are pushed back to remotes.

-Planned Workflow:

-1. Pull all from remote repositories

-2. For each student:

-	1. Switch to student's branch
-	2. Convert program files to a single PDF (convert and append)
-	3. Put PDF in grading folder (grading/student/assignment/file.pdf)

-3. Grade PDFs on iPad

-4. For each student:

-	1. Switch to student'sbranch
-	2. Copy PDF to correct folder (assignment/file.pdf)
-	3. Copy assignment solution to correct folder
+2. Scripts for converting student repository code into a PDF file for grading.
+3. Script for pulling changes from remote repositories.

-5. Push all to remote repositories
+4. Script for pushing changes to remote repositories

+Scripts for converting student repository code in to a PDF file for grading.

+The following scripts are working:
+* process-all-subdirectories.py
+* project1Convert.py

+all *Convert.py scripts work as well, but will be rewritten to work with process-all-subdirectories.py